ishjon99/MLSJonIshaqueATU/README.md

 ## Running the notebooks
-From the command line in the repostiory directory on your system, you can run the notebooks in lab or note back by entering either of the following lines:
+From the command line in the repository directory on your system, you can run the notebooks in lab or note back by entering either of the following lines:

 jupyter-lab